ianlshaw/devops-showcase/README.md

 # devops-showcase

+## Overview

 My name is Ian Shaw

-I have experience in cloud infrastructure design, deployment and maintanance.
+I have experience in cloud infrastructure design, deployment and maintenance.

 This repository serves as my portfolio, demonstrating some of my capabilities as a DevOps Enginer.

 This project demonstrates a highly available web application deployed to AWS using terraform.

+## Architecture

 ![title](asg.png)

-### How to run it
-- Configure AWS CLI with `aws configure`
-- change directory to packer
-- run `packer build .`
-- change directory to terraform-aws-infra
-- run `terraform init`
-- run `terraform plan -out=planfile`
-- run `terraform apply planfile`

-- Copy loadbalancer_public_dns from the output into the address bar of your browser.
-- Press return

-You will see "Hello, World!".

 This is a flask web application running a minimal configuration.
 Prepared using packer.